entropicalabs/entropica_qaoa/docs/source/index.rst

    pip install --upgrade entropica_qaoa

-If you want to run the Demo Notebooks you will additionally need `scikit-learn` and `scikit-optimize` which can also be installed using pip:
+If you want to run the Demo Notebooks, you will additionally need `scikit-learn` and `scikit-optimize`, which can also be installed using pip:

 .. code-block:: bash